 The National Health Service (NHS) is the main healthcare provider in the UK.

-If you're visiting from Europe, you need to carry a valid EHIC (European Health Insurance Card) in case you need immediate and necessary medical treatment in an NHS hospital.
-Without this, you can be charged for treatment.
+If you're visiting from Europe, make sure to carry a valid EHIC (European Health Insurance Card) in case you need immediate and necessary medical treatment in an NHS hospital – find out how Brexit may impact EHIC cards.

 London’s police force, The Met Police, actively protects Londoners and visitors from potential threats 24 hours a day, every day of the year.
 Learn more about Project Servator.